SifuO5/WOW-air-site/README.md

 Files:

-home.html - Homepage with categories to choose from index.html - Page with various stories to be read by the user index-number - Same as the page above but content is sorted by number index-number - Same as the page above but content is sorted by number in reverse order index-saved - Same as index.html but with a saved story icon style.css - Stylesheet for the design of the pages script.js - Javascript file with a few functions
+index.html - Homepage with categories to choose from overzicht.html - Page with various stories to be read by the user overzicht-number - Same as the page above but content is sorted by number overzicht-number-2 - Same as the page above but content is sorted by number in reverse order overzicht-saved - Same as index.html but with a saved story icon style.css - Stylesheet for the design of the pages script.js - Javascript file with a few functions